 This is a more leisurely ramble along much the same route the day before the race, designed to introduce participants to the beauty of the calanques and raise awareness of the environment.

-Enrolment for the 2014 Marseille-Cassis race opens in the early spring (in 2014 it was on 10 March at 9am for groups and 12 noon for individuals.
-And you are advised to move fast, very fast: the 2013 race was fully subscribed within an hour.
+Enrolment for the Marseille-Cassis race opens in the early spring (in 2014 it was on 10 March).
+The race starts here, and you are advised to move fast, very fast: past races have been fully subscribed within an hour.
 Website for the Marseille-Cassis race and for the Other Marseille-Cassis hiking day.